 Selecting the perfect barcode reader starts with a careful examination of your code-reading application.
 What types of codes are you reading, how fast is the line, and how durable do you want the solution?
 Where will the reader be located, and with what physical restrictions?
 How will the reader communicate?

-Data requirements for your inventory or track and trace application may be only a few kilobytes today, which may make a 1-D barcode seem the most logical choice.
+Data requirements for your inventory or track and trace application may be only a few kilobytes today, which may make a 1D barcode seem the most logical choice.
 But data requirements are likely to grow along with the size and complexity of your operation.
-It is worthwhile to anticipate future requirements that would benefit from a 2-D code or the ability to read compromised barcodes.
+It is worthwhile to anticipate future requirements that would benefit from a 2D code or the ability to read compromised barcodes.
 You may own your distribution channels today, but growth or new clients in remote locations may necessitate a third-party logistics company, leaving you no longer in control of the code-marking quality.
 Investing in better technology today may minimize future equipment upgrades.

+Read rate is the number of successfully read barcodes divided by the number of attempts.
+The read rate is usually expressed as a percentage and the closer to 100%, the better.
+Every time a machine or person handles your products there is a chance that the machine-readable code could be damaged.
 This problem isn’t limited to paper and plastic packages.
 Even codes etched into metal can be distorted or damaged.
-So if supply chain accuracy is important to your business, make sure your reader can read noisy codes—such as those that are printed on cardboard or are scratched, deformed, or low contrast—not just a perfect code fresh off the printer.
+So if supply chain accuracy is important to your business, make sure your reader can read noisy codes—such as those that are printed on cardboard or are scratched, deformed or low contrast—not just perfect codes fresh off the printer.

 The scanning environment will also indicate which type of reader you need.
-If your application calls for reading cartons of various sizes traveling at high speed down a conveyor, then a small fixed-mount reader will be the best choice.
-If the reader is the final inventory check f or dock workers loading incoming materials or outgoing product, a handheld reader will be ideal.
-If it's a courier or technician working in the field, a mobile terminal with built-in code reading capability will help quickly scan packages or check equipment specifications.
+If your application calls for reading cartons of various sizes traveling at high speed down a conveyor, then a small fixed reader will be the best choice.
+Fixed-mount barcode readers enable automated, hands-free scanning of codes from a mounted position, usually on a production line.